 Items Not Included

-The price of the TIG-250P AC/DC works with far more budgets than most units that come with the advanced features found in this welder.
+The TIG-250P AC/DC price works with far more budgets than most units that come with the advanced features found in this welder.
 But as a budget-priced product, it does not come with many extras.

 You will need to provide your own gas regulator (YesWelder sells their own one here).
 Plus, consumables are not included, e.g. filler rods and stick electrodes (also sold by YesWelder here).
-So, you should plan on adding those to your purchase if you do buy this Yeswelder product.
+So, you should add those to your purchase if you buy this Yeswelder product.

 This unit uses metric units.
 It can be a pain as things like the tungsten electrode diameter must be set.

-If you have an electrode with the diameter specified in inches, you will have to convert inches to mm.
+If you have an electrode with a diameter specified in inches, you must convert inches to mm.